cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

-We advise you to update the VM the first time you start it (and regularly), because we don't update the base box each time we improve or fix a bug in the "core" of Cozy:
+We advise you to update the VM the first time you start it (and regularly), because we don't update the base box each time we improve or fix a bug in the Cozy platform:
 ```bash
 cozy-dev vm:update
 ```
+This will just update the software within the running VM, it won't download anything and all your data will be kept.

 You can go to `http://localhost:9104/` in order to see your Cozy running.
-You can also use it, but beware!
+You can use it, but beware!
 The Cozy running in your virtual machine is in development mode, meaning that most of the security measures are disabled.
-Only use it for testing purposes!
+Only use it for testing purposes.

-We explain in detail how the Cozy Manager works in dedicated cookbook.

-You are now ready to [write your first application](/hack/getting-started/first-app.html), We hope it wasn't too long!
+You are now ready to [write your first application](/hack/getting-started/first-app.html).